indeedeng/iwf-python-samples/README.md

 Natural to represent business
 Builtin & rich support for operation tooling

-It's so simple & easy to do that the [business logic code](./signup/signup_workflow.py) can be shown here!
+It's so simple & easy to do that the [business logic code like this](./signup/signup_workflow.py) can be shown here!

 ```python
 class SubmitState(WorkflowState[Form]):